atet/godot/README.md

 ### Visual Studio Code (Portable)

+VSCode is available for Windows, MacOS, and Linux in a portable format.

-VSCode for Windows can be found here: https://code.visualstudio.com/download
+For Windows, you can download a portable version here: https://code.visualstudio.com/download

 [![.img/fig3_download_vscode.jpg](.img/fig3_download_vscode.jpg)](#nolink)